 When injuries have a permanent effect, the amount of damages that may be recovered in a personal injury lawsuit is likely to increase dramatically.
 Scarring and disfigurement injuries are often long-term or permanent, and they may cause a victim’s costs and losses to rise significantly.
 At Nahon, Saharovich & Trotz, we understand how painful and disturbing it may be to suffer scarring or disfigurement.
-Our Memphis personal injury attorneys represent accident victims throughout the South in a wide variety of claims, including those arising from truck accidents, motorcycle crashes, inadequate apartment safety, and defective products.
+Our Memphis personal injury attorneys represent accident victims throughout the South in a wide variety of claims, including those arising from truck accidents, motorcycle crashes, inadequate apartment safety, dog bites, and defective products.
 We have 30 attorneys with excellent credentials and over 100 staff members, which makes us the largest personal injury law firm based in Tennessee.
 Our lawyers represent people throughout Tennessee, Arkansas, Kentucky, Mississippi, and Missouri.Pursuing Compensation for Scarring and Disfigurement

 Many scarring injuries are caused by someone else's negligence.
 If so, you will need to establish that the defendant owed you a duty to behave in a safe manner, failed to do so, and in failing to do so caused your scars or disfigurement.
 For example, a truck driver who drives while under the influence of alcohol or illegal drugs may run a red light or overcorrect the vehicle, and if this causes you to suffer scarring or disfiguring injuries, you may be able to recover compensation from the truck driver and its employer based on theories of negligence.